gradio-app/gradio/guides/custom_interpretations_with_blocks.md

 ## Setting up the Blocks app

 Let's build a sentiment classification app with the Blocks API.
-This app will take an input text and output the probability that this text has either negative or positive sentiment.
+This app will take text as input and output the probability that this text expresses either negative or positive sentiment.
 We'll have a single input `Textbox` and a single output `Label` component.
 Below is the code for the app as well as the app itself.